michaellperry/jinaga/contributing.md

 As you work:

-- Run "grunt typescript" to compile
-- Run "grunt mochaTest" to run the tests
+- Run "grunt" to compile and run the tests
-- Run "grunt" to start the watcher that will compile and run tests
+- Run "grunt watch" to start the watcher that will compile and run tests

-If you see test failures, that's exactly where I need some help!

 ## Testing